mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 For example, a cruiser fires a battery of 50 particle beam bays at a fleet carrier.
 The base Damage value for the weapon is 6.
-Subtract the fleet carrier’s fleet combat Armour value of 3.
+Subtract the fleet carrier's fleet combat Armour value of 3.
 The adjusted Damage value is3 (6-3).
-Multiply the adjusted damage by the weapon’s Damage Multiple, which is 10 for small bays, for a result of 30 and then multiply that number by the total number of small bays used, which is 50 for a damage subtotal of 1,500.
+Multiply the adjusted damage by the weapon's Damage Multiple, which is 10 for small bays, for a result of 30 and then multiply that number by the total number of small bays used, which is 50 for a damage subtotal of 1,500.